C2C CTF Writeups

 /%2fadmin. - IDOR (Insecure Direct Object Reference): The admin email viewer (

 /admin/email/<id>) does not check ownership.
-Brute-force IDs to find the flag.
+I can brute-force IDs to find the flag.

 Solver Script: